austinandrade/sweater-weather-be/README.md

 <!-- Learning Goals & Accomplishments -->
-## Learning Goals & Accomplishments
+## Learning Goals and Accomplishments

 - *TO DO:* ACCOMPLISHMENTS HERE